 Coronavirus (COVID-19): Caring for Your Child With Asthma

 During the coronavirus (COVID-19) pandemic, parents whose kids have asthma might wonder if their child's care will change, or there's anything special they should do.
-Even while people are staying home and doing social distancing, your child's care team is there to help.
+Your child's care team is there to help.

 How Can I Keep My Child With Asthma Safe From Coronavirus?